Donate Sponsor

 What does it mean when cats wiggle their butts before attacking?
 Here’s everything you need to know about the signature bum wiggle

-In the moments before your cat is about to pounce on their prey or their favourite toy, you may have noticed a cute wiggle of their behind as they prepare to launch into action.
-Sometimes known as the ‘death wiggle’, this signature move is not entirely understood, but there are many theories about what it means when your cat wiggles.
+In the moments before your cat is about to pounce on their prey or their favourite toy, you may have noticed a cute wiggle of their behind.
+Sometimes known as the ‘death wiggle’, this signature move is not entirely understood.
+But there are many theories about what it means when your cat wiggles.

 black cat in crouched position ready to pounce